-The BHA of the conventional assembly can also be designed in such a way as to result in an increase or decrease in the inclination of the wellbore but it is very difficult to predict the rate at which the angle will increase or decrease.
+The BHA of the conventional assembly can also be designed in such a way as to result in an increase or decrease in the inclination of the wellbore.
+Still, predicting the rate at which the angle will increase or decrease is challenging.

 Three types of directional drilling BHA assemblies: